mghpcc-projects/user_level_slurm_reservations/README.md

   6. The ```hil_reserve``` and ```hil_release``` commands must be
-  available on both the Slurm controller node and on the compute nodes which form the target of the HIL bare node operations.
+  available on both the Slurm controller node and on the compute nodes which form the target of the ULSR bare node operations.
 This is accomplished during the ULSR software installation process.